Push to allow parish-wide vote on St. George fails in Senate committee

 The motion was to shelve the bill.

-Voting "yes" were state Sens.
+Voting to defer Colomb's bill (4): state Sens.
 Danny Martiny, R-Metairie, Bob Hensgens, R-Abbeville, Jack Donahue, R-Metairie and John Smith, R-Alexandria.

-Voting "no" were Colomb, state Sen. Fred Mills, R-Parks and Sen. Karen Carter Peterson, D-New Orleans.
+Voting against sidelining SB63 (3): Chairman Colomb, state Sen. Fred Mills, R-Parks and Sen. Karen Carter Peterson, D-New Orleans.

+The same committee later approved legislation – Senate Bill 229 – that would set up a transition district if St. George becomes a city.

+It passed 4-3 and is sure to spark controversy on the Senate floor.